collective/sc.recipe.staticresources/README.rst

       }
     }

-This way is possible to add every dependency of this configuration with just one line of dependency, and keep versions well tested across all ecosystem (the same our buildout KGS (know good source) do).
+This way it's possible to add all dependencies of the configuration with just one line, keeping versions well tested across all ecosystems just like Buildout's versions do.

-2. Create a file webpack.config.js with the folloging:
+2. Create a ``webpack.config.js`` file with the following:

 .. code-block:: javascript

    const makeConfig = require('sc-recipe-staticresources');
    const CopyWebpackPlugin = require('copy-webpack-plugin');

    module.exports = makeConfig(
      // name
-     'my.package.name',
+     'my.package',

      // shortName
-     'mypackagename',
+     'mypackage',

      // path
      `${__dirname}/dist`,

      //publicPath
-     `${__dirname}/../src/my/package/name/browser/static`,
+     `${__dirname}/../src/my/package/browser/static`,

      //extraEntries
      [